Donald Axelrod

-Donald Axelrod (January 15, 1916 – March 16, 1999) was Professor Emeritus and former chairman of the Department of Public Administration & Policy at the State University of New York, Albany (SUNYA).
+Donald Axelrod (January 15, 1916 – March 16, 1999) was Professor Emeritus and former chairman of the Department of Public Administration & Policy at the University at Albany (SUNYA).
 Axelrod also served as director of the Public Enterprise Project of the Rockefeller Institute of Government.

+Career

-Axelrod authored several books, including Budgeting for Modern Government and Shadow Government: The Hidden World of Public Authorities.
-Axelrod was a member of the American Society of Public Administration.
+Axelrod retired in 1971 from the New York State Office of the Budget as assistant state budget director after a 26-year career in public administration.
+He also served as a consultant to several foreign governments, including Turkey and Thailand, and was the author of several books, including Budgeting for Modern Government and Shadow Government: The Hidden World of Public Authorities.
+He was a member of the American Society of Public Administration.

 Death

 Axelrod died on March 16, 1999, at his home in Slingerlands, New York, after a long battle with cancer, aged 83.
+His immediate survivors were his wife, Selma (née Sachs; November 4, 1916 — January 9, 2009) and two children.